Sialitech/label-siali/docs/source/guide/manage_projects.md

 ### Sandbox workspace

-Each user has a personal Sandbox workspace that they can use to experiment with project settings and get familiar with Label Studio.
+Each user has a personal Sandbox workspace that they can use to experiment with project settings and get familiar with Siali Label.
 After you set up a project and want others to collaborate on it with you, you can update the project workspace in the **Project Settings**.
 You cannot add members to your Sandbox workspace.

 ### More menu to Pin or Unpin and Duplicate projects